 Actually it’s also helpful in another way: instead of reintroducing the Almohads, for those who aren’t familiar with them I can just quote what I wrote about them in the other post:

 What was the Almohad Caliphate, you ask?
-Good question, one I’ve answered elsewhere.
+Good question, and one I’ve answered elsewhere.
 But to spare you the click, and since it would be hard for us to continue this post without at least a basic understanding of who the Almohads were, here’s the short version.
 The Almohads formed in the early 12th century as a religious revival movement among a group of North African Berbers led by a preacher named Ibn Tumart.
-Ibn Tumart taught his own version of Islam that heavily emphasized the oneness of God and the belief that Ibn Tumart himself was the Mahdi.
-The former is the reason his followers became known as al-Muwahhidun, “the unitarians,” or “Almohads” to European Christians who found Arabic either too difficult or too Muslim-y to bother speaking it properly.
-The Almohads defeated the dynasty ruling Iberia and North Africa, the Almoravids, and then filled the ensuing vacuum.
+He taught his own variety of Islam that heavily emphasized the oneness of God and also, as it happens, stressed that Ibn Tumart himself was the Mahdi, Islam’s End Times redeemer figure.
+The former is the reason his followers became known as al-Muwahhidun, “the unitarians.”
+European Christians, who found Arabic either too difficult or too Muslim-y to bother speaking it properly, corrupted al-Muwahid, the singular form of al-Muwahhidun, into “Almohad.”
+Around the middle of the 12th century the Almohads defeated the dynasty ruling Iberia and North Africa, the Almoravids, and then filled the ensuing vacuum.

 In 1195 the Almohad Caliph was Abu Yusuf Yaqub al-Mansur (d.
 1199).
 He’d succeeded his father, Abu Yaqub Yusuf, upon the latter’s death—killed in battle with the Portuguese—in 1184.
 But this was a period during which the Almohads’ attentions were divided between Iberia and North Africa, and Abu Yusuf Yaqub had to immediately head to North Africa after being crowned in order to deal with the remnants of the Almoravids.
-He finally returned to Iberia in 1190 and resumed his father’s war with Portugal.
-Over the next year, give or take, the two sides clashed in a conflict that ended with a modest Almohad victory in their recapture of the city of Silves and armistices with the kingdoms of Castile and León.
+He finally returned to Iberia in 1190 and resumed his father’s campaign.
+Over the next year, give or take, the Almohads fought a war against the Iberian Christian kingdoms that ended with a modest victory, in their recapture of the city of Silves and armistices with the kingdoms of Castile and León.
 The caliph then returned to North Africa and promptly fell deathly ill.

 As with Las Navas de Tolosa, we don’t have any great sources that describe the battle in detail.
 We don’t know how large the Castilian force was—Muslim sources claim that 30,000 Christians were killed in the battle, but that’s almost certainly exaggerated.
 We don’t know how large the Almohad force might have been, though we have a pretty good sense that it was larger than Alfonso was expecting.
 We don’t even know for sure when the battle took place.
 July 18 is the most frequently cited date as far as I can tell, but you’ll find July 17 and July 19 as well.
 I’m splitting the difference here.

 The entire Castilian army routed and its casualties must have been extremely heavy.
 Alfonso and whatever remained of his bodyguard hightailed it back to Toledo.
 Pedro Fernández de Castro negotiated the surrender of Alarcos’s garrison.
 The crushing defeat sent ripples across Castile, and no fewer than five castles in the vicinity of Alarcos surrendered or were abandoned in short order.
 Toledo was vulnerable, and with it possibly the entire Kingdom of Castile.
-And so Abu Yusuf Yaqub…went back to North Africa.
-The Almohads’ political situation back in Marrakesh was still unsettled after his illness, and he simply couldn’t afford to undertake a lengthy campaign in Iberia at that time.
-In fact it would be another 15 years or so before an Almohad ruler returned to al-Andalus to pick up where he left off, and as I say you already know how that went.
+Naturally, at the moment of his enemy’s greatest weakness Abu Yusuf Yaqub…went back to North Africa.
+He really didn’t have much choice.
+The Almohads’ political situation in Marrakesh was still unsettled following his illness, and he simply couldn’t afford to be away from court.
+In fact it would be another 15 years or so before an Almohad ruler returned to al-Andalus to pick up where he left off, and you already know how that went.